 11. Have a no-fuss picnic

 While we were staying at Mt Hay Retreat, we were lucky enough to be treated to a fabulous picnic, prepared by Creative Catering.
 Because we were staying at Mt Hay Retreat we were able to grab our goodies and head up to their very quiet top paddock and sprawl out in the sunshine.
-However, if you’re staying elsewhere, I’d still recommending organising your own fantastic picnic with Creative Catering, complete with fresh fruit and veggies, biscuits and dips, olives and meats, then taking it to a really lovely spot with great views.
+However, if you’re staying elsewhere, I’d still recommend organising your own fantastic picnic with Creative Catering, complete with fresh fruit and veggies, biscuits and dips, olives and meats, then taking it to a really lovely spot with great views.
 A no fuss, fantastic picnic and a great way to spend a few hours in Berry.

 12. Get your Donut fill!